d4n3sh/thedaneshproject/content/posts/2008-01-09-youtorrent-the-new-torrent-search-engine.md

   * More Engine Selections
   * Official Firefox Search Plugin

 ![][5] I am starting to like YouTorrent as the results are real time from multiple sources which saves me loads of time.Ã‚Â  I love to see the search results load in real time.
-I&#8217;m not alone, in the past 3 days since it&#8217;s launch YouTorrent as received 50,000 unique visits and 150,000 searches.
+I'm not alone, in the past 3 days since it's launch YouTorrent as received 50,000 unique visits and 150,000 searches.

 Source: [YouTorrent][6]